slchackers/SLCH.JS.slchForms/README.md

 slch-json-forms
 ===============

-generate html forms with validation from JSON
+Generate html forms with validation from a JSON Configuration.